cortexlabs/cortex/examples/pytorch/multi-model-analyzer/README.md

-# Multi-Model API
+# Multi-Model Analyzer API

 This example deploys a sentiment analyzer and a text summarizer model in one API.
 Query parameters are used for selecting the model.

 The example can be run on both CPU and on GPU hardware.

 ## Sample Prediction

-Deploy the model with
+Deploy the model by running:
 ```
 cortex deploy
 ```